-Obama on FBI procedures: 'We don't operate on innuendo'
+Obama on FBI: 'We don't operate on innuendo,' leaks

 "I do think that there is a norm that when there are investigations we don't operate on innuendo and we don't operate on incomplete information and we don't operate on leaks.
 We operate based on concrete decisions that are made," he told NowThisNews in the interview, which was taped on Tuesday and aired on Wednesday.

-The Federal Bureau of Investigation on Friday announced it had found new emails that might pertain to Clinton's use of a private server for government business while she was Obama's first secretary of state from 2009-13.
+The FBI said on Friday it had found new emails that might pertain to Clinton's use of a private server for government business while she was Obama's first secretary of state from 2009-13.

 FBI Director James Comey said he did not know whether the emails were significant and released no information other than that they existed.
 His announcement 11 days before the Nov.
 8 election drew outrage from Democrats and others who believed it would unfairly influence the vote.